-RockRose operations West of Shetland consists of interests in the Greater Laggan area following the successful acquisition of the SSE E&P business.
+RockRose Energy’s operations in the West of Shetland consist of non-operated interests in the Greater Laggan Area, following Viaro Energy’s successful acquisition of the SSE exploration and production gas assets in 2021.

 RockRose Energy has interests in the GLA, the first gas development in the West of Shetland, UK area, operated by Total Energies.
 The GLA comprises 4 producing gas condensate fields (Laggan, Tormore, Edradour, and Glenlivet), two surrounding exploration licences (Benriach and Cardhu), and the Shetland Gas Plant, with offshore and onshore pipelines.
 Production from Laggan and Tormore began in 2016, while Edradour and Glenlivet were brought onstream in 2017.

 All 4 fields are developed as a subsea tie-back to the TEPUK-operated Shetland Gas Plant through two 18-inch production flowlines.
 Gas is transported onwards into the SIRGE system and subsequently into the NSM-operated FUKA system, delivering gas and natural gas liquids to the UK mainland at St. Fergus.
 The condensate is separated at the SGP and delivered to the neighbouring Sullom Voe terminal.